 Once you have inserted your Bluray or DVD disc into your Bluray or DVD drive, DVDFab automatically loads the disc for you.
 You will be presented to choose a Bluray or DVD region.
 Feel free to disable it or learn more on how to remove Blu-ray region code.

-Please note M2TS, MKV, MP4, and 3D MKV passthrough are available for Bluray extracting, and MKV passthrough for DVD extracting.
+Please note M2TS, MKV, MP4, and 3D MKV passthrough are available for Bluray extracting, and MKV and VOB passthrough for DVD extracting.
 I suggest those profiles just because you are able to remux Bluray or DVD without converting, which can be super fast.

 Step 3.
 Advanced Settings